arepstack/note-taking-application/README.md

 ## API Endpoints

 *   `GET /auth/google` - Initiates the Google OAuth (Run this on any browser to get a access token.
 The USER_ROLE specified in your `.env` file will be the role of the access token)
+*   `GET /api/docs` -  Swagger UI with JWT support and endpoint descriptions.
+(Run this on any browser to see the API documentation)
 *   `POST /api/notes` - Creates a new note.
 *   `GET /api/notes?page=1&limit=5` - Retrieve a list of notes for the authenticated user.
 (With pagination)
 *   `GET /api/notes/:noteId` - Retrieve a specific note by ID